-For example, Tokio Marine, a Japanese P&C insurer, tested blockchain for marine cargo insurance certificates.
+Here’s another way that blockchain has improved transparency and reduced processing times: Tokio Marine, a Japanese P&C insurer, tested blockchain for marine cargo insurance certificates.
 It reportedly reduced the time it took for a shipper to receive an insurance certificate by 85 percent.

 Or consider how Allianz used blockchain and smart contracts to remove friction from a complex process.
 Catastrophe (cat) swaps and bonds are used to transfer specific risks, typically natural disaster risks, from an insurer to investors.
 Allianz successfully piloted the use of blockchain and smart contracts to accelerate the contract management process for cat swaps and bonds.

 Insurers can unlock trapped value by combining blockchain with other technologies, too.
 Accenture has developed a blockchain-based proof of concept that leverages data from smart sensors to enable smart-vineyard insurance.

 How can consortia help the insurance industry develop blockchain capabilities?

 Founded in 2016 with backing from notable firms like AIG and AIA, and founding members like Allianz, Aegon and Swiss Re, B3i was an early insurance-focused consortium that aimed to develop blockchain solutions for the insurance industry.
 Early in 2018 the consortium announced its transition to a full-fledged company based in Switzerland, a hub of blockchain technology.
 Similarly, the R3 consortium includes over 200 companies on six continents, with the aim of reducing friction in financial services transactions.